 While Florida is commonly known for its year-round sunshine and beautiful sandy beaches, it’s also home to many tax and financial advantages as well.
-Generally considered a low-tax state, Florida residents likely enjoy significantly reduced tax obligations compared to those of many other states.
+Generally considered a low-tax state, Florida residents likely enjoy reduced tax obligations compared to those of many other states.
 Florida does not impose a personal income tax, an inheritance tax, a gift tax, or an intangible personal property tax.
 Florida tax laws are governed under the Florida Constitution and would require a super-majority to evoke change.
+Some of the tax features of living in Florida include:

 No state income tax

 The assessment of an individual state income tax is prohibited by the Florida Constitution, so residents are free from state income tax liabilities.
 However, beware of the “snowbird tax” if you own property in another state as well.
 States such as New York, for example, consider you a resident for state income tax purposes if you still have a home in the state and you spend approximately 184 days or more in New York during the tax year.
 In addition, you may be subject to a personal income tax in New York for any taxable income derived from or connected with sources in that state, such as rental income from a New York-based property.
 Other states are becoming more aggressive and are mirroring New York’s tax revenue department.

 No state estate taxes